Table-based Quantifier Elimination: Preliminaries

-\item $\prod_{\bar n | m:e} R$ is the \define{extended projection} of $R$ where $\bar n$ is a list $n_1.. n_n$ of attribute names of $R$, $m$ is an attribute name, and $e$ is an expression in the construction language.
-The result is a relation of terms with attribute names $\bar n|m$ whose rows are obtained by concatenating the values of $\bar n$ in each tuple of $R$ with the expression $e$ instantiated for this tuple of $R$, and possibly simplified using the laws of logic and arithmetic;
+\item $\proj{\bar n, m{:}e} R$ is the \define{extended projection} of $R$, where $\bar n$ is a list of attribute names of $R$, $m$ is a new attribute name, and $e$ is a construction expression; the result has attributes $\bar n, m$ and its rows are obtained by concatenating the values of $\bar n$ in each row of $R$ with the term obtained by evaluating $e$ on that row (which is simplified when possible);

-\item $\prod_{\bar n | m: \mm{agg}(\mm{op}, e)} R$, where $\mm{op}$ is $+, \land, \lor$ (resp. addition, logical ``and'', logical ``or'') is the relation with attribute names $\bar n| m$, in which the first attributes are the projection of $R$ on $\bar n$ and the last attribute is the result of the \define{$op$-aggregation} of the construction expression $e$ over the tuples of $R$ grouped by the $\bar n$ attributes in $R$; this aggregation yields a constructed term that may sometimes be reduced using the laws of arithmetic and logic (e.g., a sum aggregate $1+2+f(3)$ can be reduced to $3+f(3)$). \end{itemize}
+\item $\proj{\bar n, m{:} \mm{agg}(\mm{op}, e)} R$ is the \define{aggregation} of $R$ over attributes $\bar n$, where $m$ is a new attribute name and $\mm{op}$ is $\land$ or $\lor$; for each group of tuples in $R$ sharing the same values for $\bar n$, it produces a tuple where $m$ is the result of applying $\mm{op}$ to all terms obtained by evaluating $e$ on each tuple in the group (and simplifying the result). \end{itemize}

-We say that two sets, $X, Y$, of attribute names in a relation have a \define{functional dependency} when the values of the $X$ attributes in a tuple determine the values of the $Y$ attributes in the same tuple.
-We denote this with $X \rightarrow Y$.
+Two sets $X, Y$ of attribute names in a relation have a \define{functional dependency} when the values of $X$ attributes in a tuple determine the values of $Y$ attributes.